Eden-Shaim/Dublin-stream-app/README.md

 To save streaming data and the predictions on the stream data to Elastic serach use the warmup.ipynb notebook

 To run an H sample to solve the problem of the imbalance of our predicted label (event = car accident or roadblock) and to enhance the quality of the prediction using the bagging method please run _ notebook.

-- An implementation of the suggested method from the article "An Effective Method for Imbalanced Time Series Classification: Hybrid Sampling"
+- An implementation of the suggested method in the article "An Effective Method for Imbalanced Time Series Classification: Hybrid Sampling"

 To start the web-app please run: python _